-In United States v Agurs, 427 US 97 [1976], the Court held that the prosecution must disclose Brady information even if the defense has not specifically requested it.
-In Kyles v Whitley, 514 .S 419, 437 [1995], the Court held that prosecutors have an affirmative duty to learn of, as well as to disclose, favorable evidence known to "others acting on the government's behalf in the case, including the police."
+In United States v.
+Agurs, 427 U.S. 97 (1976), the Court held that the prosecution must disclose Brady information even if the defense has not specifically requested it.
+In Kyles v.
+Whitley, 514 U.S. 419, 437 (1995), the Court held that prosecutors have an affirmative duty to learn of, as well as to disclose, favorable evidence known to "others acting on the government's behalf in the case, including the police."
 This duty to disclose pertains to all exculpatory and impeachment "information," including oral information, and not merely to written materials or documents.
-It applies, moreover, not only at the trial stage, but also to pretrial suppression hearings (see People v Williams, 7 NY3d 15 [2006]).
+It applies, moreover, not only at the trial stage, but also to pretrial suppression hearings (see People v.
+Williams, 7 N.Y.3d 15 [2006]).
+Logically, the duty to disclose Giglio impeachment information should extend to any pretrial hearing where the witness to be impeached will testify.
+That would include, for example, a Sirois hearing where the court determines whether the defendant levelled threats against a witness, thereby causing the witness to become unavailable.
+Similarly, any impeachment material that could be used against a witness in a competency hearing, pursuant to C.P.L.
+Article 730, to determine if a defendant is competent to stand trial, must be turned over in advance of the hearing.

-Prior statements of a non-testifying witness, where inconsistent with those of a testifying witness and of a material nature, must, for example, be disclosed before a hearing or trial in which they could be used to question the testifying witness (See People v Geaslen, 54 NY2d 510, 514-516 [1981] officer's grand jury testimony should have been disclosed to the defense, where it conflicted with that of the only officer to testify at the suppression hearing).
+In addition, prior statements of a non-testifying witness, where inconsistent with those of a testifying witness and of a material nature, must, for example, be disclosed before a hearing or trial in which they could be used to question the testifying witness (see People v.
+Geaslen, 54 N.Y.2d 510, 514-16 [1981] [officer's grand jury testimony should have been disclosed to the defense, where it conflicted with that of the only officer to testify at the suppression hearing]).
 The People's duty to search for impeachment material, however, is not unlimited.
-In Garrett, the Court of Appeals appeared to set limits on the prosecution's duty to disclose information not actually known to the prosecution but contained in a police officer's personnel files, or in an unrelated civil litigation (see People v Garrett, 23 NY3d at 888-891).
+In Garrett, the Court of Appeals appeared to set limits on the prosecution's duty to disclose information not actually known to the prosecution but contained in a police officer's personnel files, or in an unrelated civil litigation (see Garrett, 23 N.Y.3d at 888-91).
 Specifically, the Court held that an officer's awareness of misconduct allegedly committed in an unrelated case is not imputable to the People.
 Therefore, its nondisclosure did not constitute suppression, on the facts of the case.
+The distinction is a fine one at best.
+Prosecutors are deemed to have possession of all information possessed by the police related to the subject matter of the case and have a duty to learn of and disclose almost all information held by the district attorney's office, or any law enforcement agency working in conjunction with the district attorney's office (C.P.L. § 245.20[1]).
+They do not, however, have a duty to learn of material that is hidden by a bad actor and unrelated to the case in question - for example, in Garrett, a federal lawsuit against a police officer for misconduct stemming from an incident unrelated to the prosecution in question was not deemed to be Brady material (id. at 889).